 The Group Project is the focal point of student group effort within this course.
-Virtual Work Rooms will be set up in Blackboard for groups to meet.
-There will be groups of several people self-formed during the first week of the class.
+For distance learning students, Virtual Work Rooms will be set up in Blackboard for groups to meet.
 Each group will be expected to produce three systems engineering planning documents:

-- Systems Engineering Management Plan (SEMP),
+- Systems Engineering Management Plan (SEMP)

 - Product Assurance Plan (PAP)

-- Risk Management Plan (RMP).
+- Risk Management Plan (RMP)